wonnova-development/woost-gamification-php-sdk/README.md

 // After this point, you are able to perform requests to the API try {
+    // Create a new user in your system
     $user = new User();
     $user->setUsername('john.doe')
          ->setProvider('my_company_name')